d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

 ## VGG Network

 Like AlexNet and LeNet,
-the VGG Network can be partitioned into two parts: the first consiting mostly of convolutional and pooling layers and a second consisting of fully-connected layers.
+the VGG Network can be partitioned into two parts: the first consisting mostly of convolutional and pooling layers and a second consisting of fully-connected layers.
 The convolutional portion of the net connects several `vgg_block` modules in succession.
 Below, the variable `conv_arch` consists of a list of tuples (one per block), where each contains two values: the number of convolutional layers and the number of output channels, which are precisely the arguments requires to call the `vgg_block` function.
 The fully-connected module is identical to that covered in AlexNet.

 ![Designing a network from building blocks](../img/vgg.svg)

 The original VGG network had 5 convolutional blocks, among which the first two have one convolutional layer each and the latter three contain two convolutional layers each.
 The first block has 64 output channels and each subsequent block doubles the number of output channels, until that number reaches $512$.
 Since this network uses $8$ convolutional layers and $3$ fully-connected layers, it is often called VGG-11.

 ```{.python .input  n=2}